mindspore-ai/mindspore/model_zoo/official/cv/centerface/README.md

         ├── scripts
         │   ├──run_infer_310.sh          // shell script for infer on ascend310
         │   ├──eval.sh                   // evaluate a single testing result
-        │   ├──eval.sh                   // evaluate a single testing result
         │   ├──eval_all.sh               // choose a range of testing results to evaluate │   ├──test.sh                   // testing a single model
-        │   ├──test_gpu.sh               // testing a single model on GPU
         │   ├──test_distribute.sh        // testing a range of models
-        │   ├──test_distribute_gpu.sh    // testing a range of models on GPU │   ├──test_and_eval.sh          // test then evaluate a single model
+        │   ├──test_and_eval.sh          // test then evaluate a single model
-        │   ├──test_and_eval_gpu.sh      // test then evaluate a single model on GPU │   ├──train_standalone.sh       // train in ascend with single npu │   ├──train_standalone_gpu.sh   // train on GPU with single npu
+        │   ├──train_standalone.sh       // train in ascend with single npu
+        │   ├──train_standalone_gpu.sh   // train on GPU with single npu
         │   ├──train_distribute.sh       // train in ascend with multi npu